Mount Erin College: Campuses

-Faculty

 Programmes and subjects

 The College also offers technology classes in metal and plastics as well as electronics and robotics.
-The VCE Systems Engineering subject is very popular.

 Mount Erin College runs a one-to-one notebook program and technology is incorporated into all student learning.

 Mount Erin College draws students from a number of local primary schools, including Frankston Heights Primary and Kingsley Park Primary School, which are both within walking distance.
 Students come from Pearcedale, Baxter, as far south as Hastings and Bittern and as far north as Carrum Downs.

 Mount Erin College has a Deaf Education Centre, enabling hearing-impaired students to access a full subject range.
 Aides work closely with students in classes containing hearing impaired students, to assist them in understanding and completing their work.
 Hearing-impaired students make up a small percentage of total students.

 Indonesian is taught to all students for years 7 and 8, with further studies an option taken by many who excel in the subject.
 Recently the school hosted exchange students from Germany, Indonesia and Japan.